On a generalisation of Cameron's base size conjecture: Preliminaries

 Here we briefly discuss how we use \textsf{GAP}~\cite{GAP} and {\sc Magma}~\cite{magma} in our proofs.
 Note that we only discuss some of the methods here.
 In particular, for exceptional groups, we heavily use the polynomial functionality in \textsf{GAP} and {\sc Magma} to compute fixed point ratios, but we discuss this in detail later in Section~\ref{s:parabolics}.

 \vs

 Let $G$ be a finite almost simple group of Lie type over $\F$ with socle $G_0$.
 There are two natural instances where we use {\sc Magma} in our proofs.
 The first is in Section~\ref{s:fprbounds} where $G$ is classical and we aim to improve the existing fixed point ratio bound given in Theorem~\ref{thm:timsbound}.
 There are some cases where we can only derive rather crude estimates, which prove the result when $q$ is sufficiently large, but do not suffice when $q$ is relatively small.
-In all of those cases, the dimension of the natural module for $G_0$ is relatively low (in particular no more than $8$), so we construct $G$ using the {\sc Magma} function \texttt{AutomorphismGroupSimpleGroup()} and call \texttt{MaximalSubgroups(G)} to obtain a set of representatives of the $G$-classes of maximal subgroups of $G$.
-We then filter out the non-standard subgroups of $G$ and one can verify the necessary fixed point ratio bounds for all of those using the following functions:
+In the latter situation, the dimension of the natural module for $G_0$ is small (in particular no more than $8$), which means that we can construct $G$ using the {\sc Magma} function \texttt{AutomorphismGroupSimpleGroup()} and call \texttt{MaximalSubgroups(G)} to obtain a set of representatives of the $G$-classes of maximal subgroups of $G$.
+We then filter out the non-standard subgroups of $G$ and one can verify the relevant fixed point ratio bounds using the following functions:

 { }

 \vs